deployphp/docs/flow.md

 ### deploy:prepare

-Preeparation for deployment.
+Preparation for deployment.
 Checks if `deploy_path` exists, otherwise create it.
 Also checks for the existence of next paths:

 * `releases` – in this dir will be stored releases.
 * `shared` – shread files across all releases.